Gelerion/advertising-campaign-analysis/readme.md

 ### Stay tuned
 In the second part, you will learn how to stream aggregated data to Druid for interactive analysis in near real time.

-You can find the complete project here: [advertising-campaign-analysis](https://github.com/Gelerion/advertising-campaign-analysis/tree/main)
-The spark-sketches library allows for the use of Theta Sketches with Spark, you can find it here: [park-sketches](https://github.com/Gelerion/spark-sketches)